restatedev/documentation/docs/services/sdk/service-communication.md

 <Tabs groupId="ts-api">
 <TabItem value="handler" label="Handler API" default>

-On the side of the service that you are going to call, you export the API definition, as follows:
+On the side of the service that you are going to call, you export the API definition, as follows (for more details look at the [serving docs](/services/sdk/serving)):

 ```ts
 const greeterRouter = restate.router({